Quick Exit

 Community organisations, clubs and supporters can join the campaign by:

-- Sharing Sexual Assualt Awareness Month social media tiles
+- Sharing Sexual Assault Awareness Month social media tiles

-- Wearing teal or highlighting Sexual Assault Awareness Month during April activities
+- Wearing teal and attend a Sexual Assault Awareness Month during April activities

 - Starting conversations about respect, inclusion and safety in sport